the-qa-company/qEndpoint/README.md

 ### Installation

+#### Back-end
 - Clone the qEndpoint from this link: `git clone https://github.com/the-qa-company/qEndpoint.git`
-- move to the back-end directory `cd hdt-qs-backend`
+- Move to the back-end directory `cd hdt-qs-backend`
 - Compile the project using this command: `mvn clean install -DskipTests`
+- Run the project using `java -jar target/hdtSparqlEndpoint-1.2.3-exec.jar` (replace the version by the latest version)

 You can use the project as a dependency (replace the version by the latest version)